TrynkaLab/tglow-core/README.md

 --rn_image_dir ${OUTPUT}/results/images
 ```

-After tata is stached into rn_image_dir run the pipeline
+After the data is staged into rn_image_dir run the pipeline
 ```
 OUTPUT=./output